 1. This offer is valid for commercially insured patients.
 Uninsured and cash-paying patients are NOT eligible for this Program.

-2. Depending on insurance coverage, eligible insured patients may pay no more than $50 per dose for two courses of treatment per 12-month period and up to a maximum savings limit of $500 per dose, a $1,000 program limit per course of treatment.
-Check with your pharmacist or healthcare provider for your copay discount.
+2. Depending on insurance coverage, eligible patients may pay no more than $50 per dose for up to four doses per calendar year.
+There is a maximum savings limit of $500 per dose, with an overall program limit of $2,000 per calendar year.
+Check with your pharmacist or healthcare provider for your co-pay discount.
 Patient out-of-pocket expense may vary.

-3. This offer is not valid for patients enrolled in Medicare, Medicaid, or other federal or state healthcare programs, or private indemnity or HMO insurance plans that reimburse you for the entire cost of your prescription drugs.
+3. This offer is not valid for patients enrolled in Medicare Part B or Medicare Part D, Medicaid, or other federal or state healthcare programs, or private indemnity or HMO insurance plans that reimburse you for the entire cost of your prescription drugs.
 Patients may not use this card if they are Medicare-eligible and enrolled in an employer-sponsored health plan or medical or prescription drug benefit program for retirees.

-4. This offer is valid for 2 courses or 4 doses of the 750-mg dose of the Injectafer prescription.
-An explanation of benefits statement must be faxed, uploaded in the portal or mailed in prior to transacting on the account numbers for co-pay assistance.
-One enrollment is allowed per 12-month period.
+4. An explanation of benefits (EOB) statement must be faxed, uploaded in the portal, or mailed in prior to transacting on the account numbers for co-pay assistance.

-10. Qualified patients receiving Injectafer will be allowed a 120-day retroactive enrollment period to receive benefits under the program rules.
+12. Qualified patients receiving Injectafer will be allowed a 180-day retroactive enrollment period from the date of EOB (eligibility of benefit form) to receive benefits under the program rules.

 Patient Assistance Program – Program Eligibility